 From there, a leaked memo from the Environmental Protection Agency, and several independent studies, warned of dangerous levels of lead in the water.
 Although the city switched their water supply back in October 2015, the damage to the pipes had already been done.
 After months of denial and dodging, the mayor, governor and president declared a state of emergency in Flint.
 Free water bottles and filters were provided to residents to help them cope.

 Unfortunately, the crisis didn’t end there for Flint residents.
 Over a year later, people were still using bottled water to cook, drink and even brush their teeth.
 The city’s recovery has been slow, as it works to replace 30,000 lead pipes.
 (In late 2022, the city said it was in the "final phase" of the replacement project.)
-By 2017, reports showed that the water in most homes was safe, but some residents still don’t trust what comes out of their tap.
+By 2017, reports showed that the water in most homes was generally safe, but many residents still don’t trust what comes out of their tap.